cutlersr/iggypop/README.rst

 iggypop
 ========

-Indexed golden gate gene assembly from oligo pools
+Facile gene synthesis from oligo pools
 -------------------------------------------
 .. image:: png/overview.png

-**iggypop** is a pipeline for creating synthetic genes at $3.00 - $7.00 per kB in oligo costs.
-It uses the Edinburgh Genome Foundry's `dnachisel <https://github.com/Edinburgh-Genome-Foundry/DnaChisel>`_ to optimize sequences and `goldenhinges <https://github.com/Edinburgh-Genome-Foundry/GoldenHinges>`_ to fragment them into barcoded oligos that can be reassembled by Golden Gate cloning.
-The overhangs are selected using pre-computed, high-fidelity hingesets, and the fragmented genes are amplified from oligo pools using experimentally validated indexsets primers.
-Reactions are assembled and cloned into pPOP vectors and then nanopore sequenced using barcoded amplicons and the `iggyseq` pipeline.
+**iggypop** is a pipeline for designing and synthesizing genes at ~$3.00 per kb in oligo costs.
+It uses the Edinburgh Genome Foundry's `dnachisel <https://github.com/Edinburgh-Genome-Foundry/DnaChisel>`_ to optimize sequences and `goldenhinges <https://github.com/Edinburgh-Genome-Foundry/GoldenHinges>`_ to fragment them into indexed oligos that can be reassembled by Golden Gate cloning.
+Once assembled, sequence-verified constructs are identified by nanopore sequencing of barcoded amplicons.

-iggypop enables end-to-end design, assembly, and validation of 100s of genetic parts in a single experiment.
+*iggypop* enables economical end-to-end design, assembly, and validation of 100s of genetic parts in about a week.

 Installation